Program Approval Process

 4. Courseleaf and school/college internal workflow

-The program manager will ensure proposers have access to Courseleaf, where information from the pre-approval items will be entered along with some additional information.
+Assuming there are no major concerns raised at the Provost's Council meeting, proposers will create a proposal in Courseleaf.
+Information from the pre-approval items will be entered along with additional information.
 CourseLeaf is the software tool that supports the development and review of course and program proposals.
 All new program proposals, edits to current programs, and new courses will be submitted through Courseleaf.
 For access or questions, contact Carolyn Vogt, UO Curriculum Coordinator.

 - The program proposal should follow the predetermined workflow for approvals within courseleaf, including any internal school/college goverance channels and dean approval.